 As a car owner, you probably have replaced your tires.
 When buying new tires, the first thing that most of us consider is the recommended tire size.
-However the tire’s sidewalls contains a whole lot of specifications and safety information.
-In this article, we are going to guide you on how to read the numbers on tires.
+However, the tire’s sidewalls contain many specifications and safety information.
+In this article, we will guide you on how to read the numbers on tires.

 How to read the numbers on tires: Tire Size or specification

-One of the basic tire information a car owner should know is the tire size.
-It is the alphanumeric code imprinted on your tires, usually after the tire name.
+One basic tire information a car owner should know is the tire size.
+The alphanumeric code is imprinted on your tires, usually after the tire name.
 It is also called tire specification.
-But the tire specs does not end with the physical dimension of the tire alone, it contains a whole lot of information.
+But the tire specs do not end with the physical dimension of the tire alone; it contains a whole lot of information.
 We are going to use the tire below as an example.

 The first character in your size or specification is a letter to indicate the tire class.
-We have the letter P in our example, which means P-metric or commonly called as a passenger class.
+We have the letter P in our example, which means P-metric, commonly called a passenger class.
 It is a tire class for lightweight vehicles such as domestic cars, CUVs, and minivans.
 It is also called the Passenger class.
 The other tire classes are as follows:

 C – This tire class is less common.
 It means commercial which were designed for commercial vans and delivery trucks.